cy70sin3/cy70sin3.github.io/_posts/2015-10-10-Crackmes-BeatMe.md

 .text:080481DD                 jmp     short loc_80481D5
 {% endhighlight %}

-This is looking like a basic Ceaser Cipher with the character pointed to by esi shifted at 0x080481DA.
+This is looking like a basic Ceasar Cipher with the character pointed to by esi shifted at 0x080481DA.

 {% highlight c %}
   v1 = sys_read(0, &user_80493EC, 0x14u);       // Read in username